 The Gas Conditioning Plant will process gas associated with the largest domestic gas development on Australia’s eastern seaboard, the multi-billion dollar Kipper Tuna Turrum (KTT) Project.

-Esso has a strong record of supporting local contractors and suppliers in the region and has utilised local expertise in helping to deliver the project, with local suppliers providing millions of dollars' worth of goods and services.
+Esso has a strong record of supporting local contractors and suppliers and has utilised local expertise in helping to deliver the project, with local Gippsland suppliers providing millions of dollars' worth of goods and services.

 The Gas Conditioning Plant has been designed in an environmentally responsible manner in accordance with applicable Acts, Regulations and Policies, as well as company global best practices.